 There are additional consequences of a conviction for people who hold professional licenses–lawyers, teachers, contractors, real estate agents, etc. Repercussions of a drug paraphernalia conviction for such professionals can include suspension of their professional license.

-How do I defend myself against HS 11364 a charges?
+How do I defend myself against these charges?

-Common defenses to charges of HS 11364 drug paraphernalia possession include:
+Common defenses to criminal charges of HS 11364 drug paraphernalia possession include:

 - What the police found wasn’t drug paraphernalia,